-Melt-in-your-mouth soft Chocolate Chip Coconut Flour Cookies that are gluten free, paleo friendly and can be made keto/low carb.
+These melt-in-your-mouth soft Chocolate Chip Coconut Flour Cookies are gluten free and paleo friendly, and you can make them keto/low carb.

 I can barely imagine a world that doesn't include dessert.
 I don't think I want to try even.

 While we eat healthy and 'clean' at least 80% of the time, that also includes sweets and treats.
 Maybe it’s because of my incurable sweet tooth or my passion for baking, but we have dessert in one form or another almost every day.

 For that reason, I try to use wholesome real food ingredients even when it comes to desserts and baking.
 Most regular baking recipes rely heavily on white flour and refined white sugar.